talisma-cassoma/pcb-components-detection-recognition/README.md

 # pcb component detection/recognition

-This code shows the train and test of neural network in electronics components identification
+This code shows the train and test of a YOLOV5 convolutional neural network for recognition of electronics components identification

 download those files and put in a folder named Real_PCB and upload to your google drive: